 At the beginning of 1982 the decision was made that the final event in the history of the V-Force would be the simultaneous disbanding of Nos 44, 50 and 101 Squadrons at a major ceremony at Waddington on 1st July 1982.
-From this decision the then membership of the Squadron decided to form an Association prior to the disbandment day.
-The date chosen was 22nd May.
-In the event, by late April 1982, when it was clear that aircraft and crews from all three Squadrons were becoming involved in combat operations in the South Atlantic, the 1st July disbandment plans were quietly dropped and no further decisions were made until some time after hostilities ceased.
+By late April 1982, aircraft and crews from all three Squadrons were becoming involved in combat operations in the South Atlantic and the July disbandment plans were quietly dropped.

-On 22nd May 1982 over 700 current and past members of the Squadron and their guests gathered at Waddington for a grand opening ceremony.
-The Association was formed with Air Chief Marshal Sir Ruthven Wade, a former Squadron Commander, as its President and included many former Squadron Commanders.
-The Guest of Honour was Mrs Betty Nettleton, widow of Wing Commander John Nettleton, VC, leader of the Augsburg Raid in which, on 17th April 1942, a force of 12 Lancasters made a low level daylight attack on the MAN diesel engine factory in Bavaria.
-His name is reflected in the Station history, the main Operations Room and the Station Commander’s house.
+In anticipation of the disbandment, the Squadron had planned a reunion in May for past members of the Squadron, and with people coming from many Commonwealth countries, planning was too far advanced to cancel the reunion.
+On the 22nd of May 1982 over 700 current and past members of the Squadron and their guests gathered at Waddington, including many former Squadron Commanders and Mrs Betty Nettleton, widow of Wing Commander John Nettleton VC, leader of the Augsburg Raid in which, on 17th April 1942, a force of 12 Lancasters made a low level daylight attack on the MAN diesel engine factory in Bavaria.
+His name is reflected in the Station history, the Operations Briefing Room and the Station Commander’s house.

-Three 44 Squadron Lancasters led by Colin Watt, our Life Vice President
+Three 44 Squadron Lancasters led by Colin Watt

 In the recent past the Association was invited to join with members of the 619 Squadron Association in sharing a memorial at Dunholme Lodge Farm.
 The memorial has a number of crew plaques including one commemorating John Nettleton’s crew lost in July 1943.

-No 44 Squadron’s Operational History was compiled from accounts by air and ground crew who flew and worked on the Squadron during both World Wars.
-The annex contains many accounts of aircrew who survived bale outs and some who evaded capture while on the run in occupied territory.
-It recalls vividly the experiences of those unfortunate enough to spend much of the Second World War in prison camps.
+No 44 (Rhodesia) Squadron’s Operational History was compiled from accounts by air and ground crew who flew and worked on the Squadron during both World Wars.
+The book’s annex contains many accounts of aircrew who survived bale outs and some who evaded capture while on the run in occupied territory.
+It recalls vividly the experiences of those unfortunate enough to have spent much of the Second World War in prison camps.